neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

----
-lab:
-    title: 'Lab 02.1: Data model and model-driven app'
-    module: 'Module 02: Create a model-driven app'
----

-> [!NOTE]
-> Effective November 2020:
-> - Common Data Service has been renamed to Microsoft Dataverse.
-[Learn more](https://aka.ms/PAuAppBlog)
-> - Some terminology in Microsoft Dataverse has been updated.
-For example, *entity* is now *table* and *field* is now *column*.
-[Learn more](https://go.microsoft.com/fwlink/?linkid=2147247)
->

 # Lab 02.1: Data model and model-driven app

 In this lab you will be implementing the data model for the solution and building a model-driven app that will be used for fixing problems or managing the overall effort.